syncpoint/basemap.at/README.md

-# Hosting basemap.at vector tiles offline
+# Hosting basemap.at Offline Vector Tiles
 Austria's government provides a lot of open data on its [data.gv.at- Open Data Österreich](https://www.data.gv.at) portal.
 One of the treasures that can be found there are offline vector tiles for [basemap.at Verwaltungsgrundkarte Österreich](https://www.data.gv.at/katalog/dataset/b694010f-992a-4d8e-b4ab-b20d0f037ff0).

 This readme will guide you through all steps required in order to host __basemap.at__ vector tiles on your private server.